It’s Time To Invest In Good Food Over Food Splurges

 The Sioux Chef, an Indigenous Food group headed by Sean Sherman, has a simple ethos.
 “All our food is medicine.”
 This idea is hard for a lot of people to wrap their heads around.
 Sure, some food is typically seen as nourishment and necessity, but plenty of other food is looked at as indulgent and maybe even sinful.
 No matter what you’re eating, food is what our bodies need to function and survive.
 It can make us feel better, more powerful, even euphorically high.
 Having a personal plan for how you talk about and consume food — like using Sherman’s “food as medicine” approach, for example — helps us navigate the tricky question of what we put in our bodies.
 The thing is, good food isn’t free.

-We have to spend a fair amount of our incomes (up t0 35 percent) on what we eat, which can make eating what’s best for us (or the planet! or tastes best! or most innovative!) cost-prohibitive.
+We have to spend a fair amount of our incomes (up to 35 percent) on what we eat, which can make eating what’s best for us (or the planet! or tastes best! or most innovative!) cost-prohibitive.
 It’s tempting to take the easy way out and undercut our nourishment or even enjoyment by eating instant noodles seven days a week.
 But spring is nearly here and that means rebirth.
 It also means tax return season for a lot of people, and that, in and of itself, stands as a chance to help fund the start of a few good habits (or one big nutrition forward experience/expenditure).

 With that in mind, we’ve compiled a few ideas of how to make any extra cash you have on-hand work for you throughout the year by making better, more sustainable, and — ultimately — more enjoyable food choices.